 The financial records of the Cost Center are combined with those of Talega Gallery for income tax reporting purposes.
 The resulting tax liability is initially paid by Talega Gallery and allocated to the Cost Center proportionately.
-For the year ended March 31, 2022, there was no tax expense.
+For the year ended March 31, 2023, the federal and California income tax expense was \$3 and \$1, respectively.